juanaguirre09/Levitator-Controllers/README.md

 # Levitator-Controllers

-Controllers of the following types: Type 1, Type 2 generalized polynomial, and state-space for a pneumatic levitator.
+Controllers of the following types: Type 1, Type 2 generalized polynomial, state-space for a pneumatic levitator, fuzzy logic and neuronal networks.

 # Controladores en Arduino y Labview